briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

 2. _(b)_ **Approval/Disapproval.** The Architectural Board of Review shall
-either approve, approve with modification or disapprove the application in accordance with the review and approval procedures set forth in [Section 1109.05][].
+either approve, approve with modification or disapprove the application in accordance with the review and approval procedures set forth in [Section 1109.05][CF Section 1109.05].
 In conjunction with a motion to grant the request of the applicant, the members of the Architectural Board of Review shall identify facts which have been presented to the Architectural Board of Review which the members believe are supportive of their decision in the case.
 It is not sufficient for the Architectural Board of Review to identify the ultimate fact to be determined (e.g., Compatibility or Historic Significance), but the members of the Architectural Board of Review, when stating or voting on the motion to grant the request of the applicant(s), shall identify the specific facts presented in the matter before them which cause them to reach their conclusion and support their vote; if a member states facts with which a second member agrees, the second member may indicate so, generally, and/or may distinguish his or her findings relative to facts previously stated.
-The facts identified and agreed upon by a majority of the Architectural Board of Review shall be deemed the Conclusions of Fact of the Architectural Board of Review; provided that if no majority vote is obtained, the motion shall be deemed defeated and facts adopted by those who voted in opposition to the motion shall be deemed the Conclusions of Fact of the Architectural Board of Review.
+The facts identified and agreed upon by a majority of the Architectural Board of Review shall be deemed the Conclusions of Fact of the Architectural Board of Review;
+provided that if no majority vote is obtained, the motion shall be deemed defeated and facts adopted by those who voted in opposition to the motion shall be deemed the Conclusions of Fact of the Architectural Board of Review.

 3. _(c)_ **Notifications.**  The Architectural Board of Review shall notify the applicant in writing of the time and location of its meeting.
 Subsequent to that